 |Write a sonnet that uses imagery and structure typical of Elizabethan poets||A poem graded with a rubric specifying features of the sonnet (rhyme scheme, volta, etc.)||Read and discuss Elizabethan poets (Shakespeare, Spenser, Sidney), writing workshop|

-Use this handout to integrate learning objectives, course activities and course assesments.
+Use the Course Alignment Worksheet to integrate learning objectives, course activities and course assessments.

 Fink, L Dee.
-Creating Significant Learning Experiences: An Integreated Approach to Designing College Courses.
+Creating Significant Learning Experiences: An Integrated Approach to Designing College Courses.
 San Francisco: Jossey-Bass, 2003.

 Suskie, Linda.
 Assessing Student Learning: A Common Sense Guide.
 San Francisco: Jossey-Bass, 2009.